The Cost of the Cross

 God creates boundaries for our own benefit.
 And, by doing so, we discover more of His abundant life in the process.
 "For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive God's abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!" -Romans 5:17

 Is there any area of your life where you feel an increased sense of conscience?
 When we are called by Christ, we are given great responsibility.
-Take up the cross that God has called you to.
+Decide to take up the cross that God has called you to.

 Related resource: The Cross: God's Way of Salvation, by Martyn Lloyd-Jones